State Pension (United Kingdom): State Pension top up Scheme

+Other supplements and one-off payments

+The Winter Fuel Payment is an annual payment, usually between £100 and £300 per household, intended to help older people with heating costs during the winter.
+It is generally available to people over State Pension age who meet residence and other conditions and is normally paid automatically to those who receive the State Pension.
+In some years, governments have announced temporary additions to the Winter Fuel Payment or other cost-of-living payments for pensioners, reflecting wider policy responses to energy prices and inflation.

+Pensioners who receive the State Pension and certain other social security benefits may also qualify for a small annual Christmas Bonus.
+This is a tax-free payment of £10 that has been paid at the same nominal level since the 1970s and is not uprated in line with prices or earnings.

 Calculations

 The Basic State Pension is based on the National Insurance record of the individual.
 Each year that National Insurance is paid is called a qualifying year.
-For 2023–2024, for a qualifying year to count, an individual needs to earn at least £6396 if he/she is an employee, or £6725 if he/she is self-employed, and to have paid (or been credited with) National Insurance contributions based on these earnings.
+For 2023–2024, for a qualifying year to count, an individual needs to earn at least £6,396 if they are an employee, or £6,725 if they are self-employed, and to have paid (or been credited with) National Insurance contributions based on these earnings.

 Basic State Pension

 The amount of the Basic State Pension received is calculated by multiplying the full rate by the number of qualifying years and dividing by the number of years needed for the full rate.